giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 The reference paper proceeds further and adopts a Navier-type solution along $x$.

-That step is not required for the present CSF–CUF formulation.
+That step is not required for the present CSF-CUF formulation.

 The formal development may stop at